trigaten/Learn_Prompting/docs/applied_prompting/build_chatgpt.md

 ChatGPT has blown up in the past month, gaining a million users in just a week.
 What's crazy is that the underlying model, GPT-3 was debuted in 2020 and released for public access <a href="https://openai.com/blog/api-no-waitlist/">over a year ago!</a>

-For those who don't know, ChatGPT is a new language model from OpenAI that was finetuned from GPT-3 to be <a href="https://openai.com/blog/chatgpt/">optimized for conversation.</a> It has a nice chat bot interface where you can give input and get a response from an AI assistant.
+For those who don't know, ChatGPT is a new language model from OpenAI that was finetuned from GPT-3 to be optimized for conversation (@chatgpt2022).
+It has a nice chat bot interface where you can give input and get a response from an AI assistant.
 Check it out at chat.openai.com.

 While the early versions of GPT-3 weren't as advanced as the current GPT-3.5 series, they were still impressive.
 These models have been available through an API and a <a href="https://beta.openai.com/playground">playground web UI interface</a> that lets you tune certain parameters and test out prompts.
 GPT-3 certainly gained a lot of traction, but it was no where near the virality of ChatGPT.